 Breakfast and lunch prices are established by the Board of Education and are published on the first day of school.
 We encourage parents to pay money on their child's account.
-This may be done be sending payments to school or paying online at www.payforit.net.
+This may be done by sending payments to school or paying online at www.payforit.net.
 Students may also pay for their lunches on a daily basis; however, no change will be given.
 Any amount paid over the cost of the lunch will be credited to your child's account.
-Please keep in mind the District allows elementary lunch charges as a convenience to our parents.
-Please pay all charges promptly.
+Please see the Dover City Schools district meal charge policy on the district webpage for information on lunch charges.